-Low-impact tourism – classic “ecotourism” – has become a reliable niche within the global tourism trade, but it’s nothing compared to mass tourism that brings hundreds of millions of vacationers to oceanfront resorts around the world.
-This traffic, however, is taking its toll, and now savvy environmentalists are tapping the trade to fund the preservation of ocean ecosystems on which it depends.
+Low-impact tourism – classic "ecotourism" – has become a reliable niche within the global tourism trade, but it’s nothing compared to mass tourism that brings hundreds of millions of vacationers to oceanfront resorts around the world.
+Now savvy environmentalists are tapping the trade to fund the preservation of ocean ecosystems on which it depends.

 Second in a series

 22 January 2009 | Ah, Cancun in the winter.
 Warm sun, clear skies, cool drinks and…

 After focusing on tourism while turning a blind eye to the beach’s underpinning ecosystems for more than three decades, Cancun and its celebrated white sands are washing away.
 This Caribbean barrier island became a veritable who’s who of five-star hotels with the Ritz Carlton, the Hyatt Regency, the President InterContinental and a host of others squeezing for space across the entire 12-mile sandbar.
 Now it is so bogged down by development that it can no longer withstand the seasonal ebbs and flows of its native sands.

 Some scientists say it may be too late to restore Cancun.
 Its degradation is so severe it spawned a new noun: the “cancunization” of marine coastland.

 Tourism caused the problem.
 And tourism could offer the solution for similar vulnerable coastal vacation spots around the world and the threatened marine species they host, before the degradation becomes irreversible.